tomoyatakano/tomoyatakano.github.io/_posts/2021-03-01-move_to_hirosaki.md

 type: misc
 ---

-I moved to Hiorsaki University (Graduate School of Science and Technology) as an assistant professor.
+I moved to Hiorsaki University (Graduate School of Science and Technology) as an assistant professor!